 Provides accurate financial reports because income and expenses are recorded when they occur and cannot be overlooked or moved between periods.

-Accrual accounting requires significantly more knowledge and experience than the cash method.
-It’s the standard accounting method if you want to record income and expenses correctly each month and if you need to deal with trickier Balance Sheet issues like inventory, accounts receivable, accounts payable, fixed assets and depreciation, loans, and tax liabilities.
+Accrual accounting involves lots of rules and requires significantly more knowledge and experience than the cash method.
+It’s the standard accounting method if you want to generate a correct P&L each month and if you need to deal with Balance Sheet issues like inventory, A/R and A/P, fixed assets and depreciation, loans, tax liabilities, and many other things.

 Which method is right for you?

-If you have a small, service-based business with light accounting needs and you run things primarily by looking at your bank balance a few times a month (rather than a P&L), then the cash method might be fine and dandy.
+That depends.
+If you have a small, service-based business with basic accounting needs and you run things primarily by keeping an eye on your bank balance, then the cash method might be fine and dandy.
+It’s simple and non-technical and gets the job done.

-However, if your business has any type of accounting complexity at all (including all the issues we mentioned above), then the accrual method will be needed.
-Furthermore, if you're the type of owner who wants to see monthly financial reports that tell you what's really happening with the business, accrual accounting is the only way to get there.
+However, if your business has any accounting complexity at all (including the types of Balance Sheet issues we mentioned above), then the accrual method will be needed.
+Furthermore, if you're the type of owner who wants to see accurate financials that tell you what's really happening with the business each month, then accrual accounting is the only way to get there.

-In some cases, small businesses start out with the cash method and then transition to accrual accounting — or a hybrid of the two — as they grow and their accounting needs become more sophisticated.
-The movement from cash to accrual accounting is part art and part science, and an experienced accountant can guide you in the right direction.
+In some cases, small businesses start out with the cash method and then transition to accrual accounting — or a hybrid of the two — as their accounting needs become more sophisticated.
+The move from cash to accrual accounting involves some nuances and technical issues that we can’t explain here, but an experienced accountant can guide you in the right direction.